BPBA Consultant

 Agile Alliance and International Institute of Business Analysis (IIBA)

-If you extend the idea of Agile as a mindset, then people seeking Business Agility ask themselves, “How might we structure and operate our organization in a way that allows us to create and respond to change and deal with uncertainty?”
+If you broaden the concept of Agile as a mindset, individuals pursuing Business Agility may ask, 'How might we structure and operate our organization to foster an environment that embraces change and effectively navigates uncertainty?'

 BPBA Consultant - Business Agility and Hybridized